ndbellew/Homeland-Security/Week2/Knotes/HomlandSecurityInANutshell.md

 ## 1. Introduction

 What is Homeland Security
-: Safeguarding the United States from domestic catastrophic destruction which can be either natural or manmade.
+: Safeguarding the United States from domestic catastrophic destruction which can be either natural or man made.

 Presidential Decision Directive #63
 : Acting on the Commissions warning+, President Clinton issued the directive on May 1998 ordering the protection of critical infrastructure from both physical and virtual attack.
 But due to a lack of coordination these measures proved ineffective on 9/11